ubc-library-rc/rdm/content/04_directory_structures.md

 <br>

 <b>Here is a breakdown of what we covered:</b>
 Directory structures are crucial for file access, retrieval, storage, and research transparency.
 Follow a consistent organizational structure that makes sense for your project and research team.
 Use clear naming, logical structuring, and consistent relationships between files and folders.
-Aim for a balanced folder structure — not too deep or too shallow.
+Limit the number of nested folders (neither too deep nor too shallow) and strive to make folder hierarchies as simple as possible.
 Lastly, README files should be placed in the root directory, and data dictionaries should be placed where the data is found because they contain important guiding information.
 {: .note}

 # Congrats!